aaronse/hz-scratch-hologram/README.md

 ## History, Related work and Acknowledgments
-Myself and other V1E forum members stumbled (~2023/2) onto [Steve Mould's Specular Hologram video](https://www.youtube.com/watch?v=sv-38lwV6vc), we collectively had a [speculative discussion](https://forum.v1e.com/t/drag-knife-and-laser-etched-specular-holograms/36888) on how to get our CNC/Laser machines to achieve great results, that poor Steve was painstakingly doing by hand.
+Myself and other V1E forum members stumbled (~2023/2) onto [Steve Mould's Specular Hologram video](https://www.youtube.com/watch?v=sv-38lwV6vc), we collectively had a [speculative discussion](https://forum.v1e.com/t/drag-knife-and-laser-etched-specular-holograms/36888) on how to get our CNC/Laser machines to achieve great results.
+Steve painstakingly made the holograms with a compass, showing what's possible by hand.
+We wanted to see what's possible with our CNCs and Lasers.

 Some info and resources I stumbled across when researching into background, options and alternatives...